Level3AI-hub/Safuverse/safudomains/README.md

 ---

-**Deployed on BNB Chain** - Decentralized .safu domains on BNB Smart Chain with multi-token pricing and referral rewards.
+**Deployed on BNB Chain and Powered by .safu** - Decentralized .safu domains on BNB Smart Chain with multi-token pricing and referral rewards.